akingdom/akingdom.github.io/articles/random.md

 # Random Reality
+*Thoughts on randomness in reality and in computation.*

 All finite systems are to some degree controlled, engineered or governed and there is no way around this.